gansieprince/poc-http-service/README.md

 This project provisions a secure, scalable three-tier AWS infrastructure using Terraform.
 It includes a VPC with public and private subnets, ECS Fargate tasks, an Application Load Balancer (ALB), NAT Gateway, RDS PostgreSQL database, and integrations with DynamoDB, Amazon SQS, and ECR.

+This is a HTTP implemnetation in a Dev environment, for production a TLS certicate (HTTPS) would be attached to the ALB for TLS offloading.

 ---

 ## 📐 Architecture Overview